 for the northern hemisphere.

 The best times to observe Mercury in the northen hemisphere are when it is an evening star in the spring and a morning star in the autumn.
 In midsummer

 the lighter skies make visibility difficult near the horizon.

-Venus is a brilliant morning object in the south-eastern sky before dawn, but the far southerly
+Venus is a brilliant object in the south-western sky at dusk and throughout the early evening.
+From

 On the 8th June 2004, Venus was at inferior conjunction